Daesh is using the pandemic to repurpose its school curriculum for online users

 Evidence shows that a key feature of the classroom for the ISIS commanders was to train children to kill or prepare to be killed on some future battlefield.
 Children were forced to watch and enact the actions of executions.
 They were exposed to videos of suicide attacks until the notion of death became a normal concept.

 A selection of the materials includes illustrated guides and checklists of what to do on Friday.
 There is a type of civics that was focused on governing the “Islamic state”, its geography and structures, plus the group’s claims to land and territory and approach to controlling migration.
 Overall the Hedayah report sought to provide a detailed analysis of 29 textbooks in a cache of 67 documents retrieved from the ruins of the ISIS defeat in Mosul.

 The intent of the authors of these textbooks was to create lifelong loyalists with deeply embedded extremist mindsets.

 “In primary school, each student must learn to become a keeper of morals at home, learning to criticise acts considered heretical.
 Intermediary school will become a very important time,” according to one segment of the report.
 “We require more religious encounters and Islamic competitions in schools instead of in public places.
 In this phase, we must also intensify [extremist] teachings so that students learn individual weapons-handling and war tactics.”

-Drawing a distinction between the everyday propaganda and the educational material, the researchers found that ISIS used “symbols, stories, and references to Islam in their educational curriculum much more frequently than their online propaganda”.
+Drawing a distinction between the everyday propaganda and the educational material, the researchers found that Daesh used “symbols, stories, and references to Islam in their educational curriculum much more frequently than their online propaganda”.
 Citing a 2016 study, they said that almost four fifths of Twitter propaganda used non-religious arguments.

 The flip for school subject was that religious practice and beliefs predominated.